 Your traditional controls probably aren’t sufficiently robust to detect the particular problems that can cause AI bias.
 You should pay special attention to issues in historical data and data acquired from third parties.
 Finally, beware of “proxies,” or biased correlations in data sets.
 Even if, for example, you think that you’re making your data “color blind,” ZIP Codes that may correlate to race used in an algorithm may still allow racism to creep in.
 If well designed, “synthetic data” — created to fill gaps in data sets — can help reduce bias.

 Increasingly, AI is always-on and may use data from across the organization.
 Your governance should keep up.
 It should be continuous and enterprise-wide.
 This governance should include easily understandable frameworks and toolkits as well as common definitions and controls so that both AI specialists and business users can follow the rules and help spot problems before they may proliferate.
 A systematic approach to continuous management of AI should be critical to building your ongoing AI risk confidence.

 Recognizing bias is often a matter of perspective, and people from different racial and gender identities and economic backgrounds will notice different biases.
 Building diverse teams helps reduce the potential risk of bias falling through the cracks.
 A diverse team will bring together data scientists and business leaders, as well as professionals with different educational backgrounds and experiences, such as lawyers, accountants, sociologists and ethicists.
 Each will have their own view of the threat of bias and how to help mitigate it.

 Just as you would for any other major risk, add an additional, independent line of defense: either an independent internal team or a trusted third party with a proven methodology such as PwC’s Responsible AI team.
-This line of defense should continuously analyze your data and algorithms for fairness.
+This line of defense should continually analyze your data and algorithms for fairness.
 Technology tools such as Bias Analyzer can help automate this process as well as show the costs and benefits associated with a variety of possible mitigation actions.